dotnet/arcade/Documentation/UnifiedBuild/VMR-Managing-SDK-Bands.md

 That said, it’s important to realize that most of the work and the VMR is the most active in the preview time where we only have one SDK band.

 It is obvious that the SDK branch proposal wins in most of these categories.
-It stays truer to git by using commits/branches for file versioning rather than folders with versions in their name as it is with the side-by-side layout.
+It stays more true to git by using commits/branches for file versioning rather than folders with version using in their name as it is with the side-by-side layout.
 This works well with all kinds of tooling and workflows:

-- File history breaks with side-by-side folders once we snap the bands.
+- File history breaks with side-by-side folders once we snap the bands as files are copied in a new path.
 - File and symbol search might be confusing when going through almost identical side-by-side folders.
 - Backporting a change between bands sounds less error prone with SDK branches as it’s just porting commits.
 Making a change in several bands at once can lead to omitting a change in one of the bands, harder-to-review pull requests and overall it seems to be easier to transfer changes between bands using git-native approaches.
 Of course it’s possible to utilize patches but once a change is up for review, making sure all bands stay in sync might be problematic.
 - Diffing bands sounds easier to do with SDK branches as well as you don’t need to worry which all components are shared and which are not – diffing side-by-side folders might become tedious once we need to compare several repositories at once.

-Some points of interested are rather a matter of personal preference – is it better for a developer to make a change in one SDK branch, open a PR and then backport to other branches, or is it better to do everything at once and build/validate it together?
-But over all it seems that storing code based on how we work with it rather than how we release it sounds better and the SDK branches proposal seems as the superior approach in this area since it optimizes for development rather than bend the architecture/layout to how we release the product.
+Some points of interest are rather a matter of personal preference – is it better for a developer to make a change in one SDK branch, open a PR and then backport to other branches, or is it better to do everything at once and build/validate it together?
+Over all it seems that storing code based on how we work with it rather than how we release it sounds better and the SDK branches proposal seems as the superior approach in this area since it optimizes for development rather than bend the layout to how we release the product.

 ### Release

-> TODO: Describe what putting a release together looks like - but we should describe that in each of the proposals

-> Note : Separating development and release cycle – the fact that we release several SDKs is a Microsoft problem that 3rd parties may or may not care about.
-We shouldn’t enforce the problems of our custom release on others through the code layout – for instance, you shouldn’t be forced to check out multiple versions of the code if you don’t care about multiple bands.
-Further, we shouldn’t tax the .NET team itself and subordinate how we store code to how we release it later.

-> –	Note: Resiliency to band explosion – keeping bands in branches seems more resilient to outer requirements such as a sudden increase in the number of bands due to Visual Studio speeding up its release cycle.
+There are few key parts of the release process:

+- Figuring out what to release - we need to flow dependencies to the right places and determine which sources are coherent enough to be released.
+- Compiling the binary release - we need to be able to build all the sources in such a way that shared components do not get built more than once.
+- Publishing and communicating the release of the sources (Source Build release) - Identifying and publishing sources of the release so that they are easily consumed by 3rd party partners.

+From the above, it seems like the release process itself might be much easier with the side-by-side folder layout.
+Everything is identified by a single commit and we can just build/share this commit.

+🚧 TODO - Mean time to release metric and implications

 ### Validation